Go on An adventure.

 After the briefing, you'll be free to explore Siem Reap.
 Our hotel is conveniently located within walking distance to the bustling Night Market and Pub Street.
 Try the deliciously creamy Fish Amok for dinner or if you're feeling a bit more adventurous; maybe the fried snake?

-Grab an early breakfast at the hotel and be ready to leave the hotel at 8.00am.
 We'll start our day by visiting our local nonprofit partner's office for a briefing on Cambodia's water crisis and the benefits of installing a BioSand Filter.
 You'll hear about their experience with installing over 20,000 filters for some of Cambodia's poorest families.

 At night, we'll meet for a group farewell dinner at a local Khmer restaurant.
 We'll get to reflect on the experience we've had and lessons learnt.
 It's your final night on the trip so enjoy one last night in Siem Reap.